bpetit/blog/content/posts/sre-for-climate.md

 ## DevOps, SRE, what's the difference ?

 As we have used some buzzwords, let's make it clearer before we move forward.
-If you are already familiar with DevOps and SRE methods, you can directly jump to the next [section](#sli-slo-and-the-error-budget).
+If you are already familiar with DevOps and SRE methods, you can jump to the next [section](#sli-slo-and-the-error-budget).

 The SRE "framework" shares some principles with the DevOps movement: